americanexpress/fetchye/README.md

 MyModuleRoot.holocron = {
   name: 'my-module-root',
   reducer: combineReducers({
-    // ... any other reducers
-    // ensure you scope the reducer under fetchye
+    // ensure you scope the reducer under "fetchye", this is important
+    // to ensure that child modules can make use of the single cache
     fetchye: OneCache().reducer,
+    // ... other reducers
   }),
 };
 ```